There's plenty more to charity and voluntary work than fundraising and campaigning - discover what else this highly satisfying sector can offer you...

 Many charities focus on issues surrounding housing, infrastructure, human rights, community development, international development, health and medicine, and conservation and environment.

 You can expect:

-- competition to be high for paid employment;
+- strong competition for paid employment.

 To find out about typical salaries and working conditions in your chosen career, see job profiles.

 While the majority of the UK's adult population donates to charity, the recent economic downturn resulted in a significant decrease in giving.
 This has led to an increase in graduate fundraising opportunities, especially at smaller charities that have been worst affected.
 The Institute of Fundraising (IoF) promotes careers in fundraising, providing numerous courses up to International Advanced Diploma level – the same standard as Masters degrees.
 Significant knowledge gaps also exist in IT, law, marketing, leadership, strategic planning, and health and safety.

 An increasing emphasis on CSR has resulted in many companies investing in employee volunteering activities, creating opportunities for volunteer co-ordinators.
 Some large employers also recruit graduates to specific CSR roles or include CSR in commercial graduate schemes.